gbearden/r_course_evans_school/README.md

     + [R Markdown](https://www.rstudio.com/wp-content/uploads/2016/03/rmarkdown-cheatsheet-2.0.pdf).
 A useful reference for using R Markdown.
     + [Lubridate](http://blog.yhat.com/static/pdf/R_date_cheat_sheet.pdf).
 Dates in R are a pain in the butt.
 This cheat sheet and the lubridate library will make your life easier.
 * [Karl Broman on data organization](http://kbroman.org/dataorg/).
 Prepare your data according to Karl's recommendations and R will become a lot easier.
 (The tip is relevant to all other KB recommendations.)
 * [Jose Manuel Magallanes on data collection and organization](https://www.amazon.com/Introduction-Science-Social-Policy-Research/dp/1107540259/ref=sr_1_1?ie=UTF8&qid=1504135785&sr=8-1&keywords=jose+manuel+magallanes).
 Jose teaches the Computational Thinking for Governance Analytics course at the Evans School.
-He recently published this book!
+He published this book a couple years ago.
 * [R Bloggers](https://www.r-bloggers.com/).
 All things R. Folks from various industries - many of whom are super smart with impressive R experience - share tips, tricks, and anecdotes here.
 * [stackoverflow](https://stackoverflow.com/questions/tagged/r).
 This is where you come when you get stuck.
 Google the problem you are having and you'll see a possible solution on the stackoverflow site.
 Guaranteed.
 * [Google R Style Guide](https://google.github.io/styleguide/Rguide.xml).
 Your code can get really messy really quickly.
 This guide can help.